gromacs/gromacs/docs/install-guide/index.rst

 The oneMKL interface library enables the SYCL backend for |Gromacs| with cuFFT, rocFFT, or closed-source oneMKL using Intel DPC++ and Codeplay's plugins for NVIDIA and AMD GPUs.
 To use, Intel DPC++ must be installed (>= 2023.2.0), along with Codeplay's plugins for NVIDIA and AMD GPUs as required, and CUDA and/or ROCm as required.
-The enviroment should be initialized as with the MKL instructions above.
+The environment should be initialized as with the MKL instructions above.

 To use the oneMKL interface library, download, build and install oneMKL as directed in the